Environment and Health

 Environment and Health: Doctoral Level

-Admission Requirements
+Minimum Admission Requirements

 • Students who wish to enrol in the CSEH offered by the School of the Environment must first apply to and be accepted into a doctoral program in a degree-granting unit, also called a home department or home unit.
 Information about applying to a home department can be found on the School of Graduate Studies website as well as on the respective websites of participating degree-granting units.

-Specialization Requirements
+Completion Requirements

 • Complete a thesis on a theme in environment and health.
 Normally, the thesis committee will include a supervisor from the student's home department who holds a graduate faculty membership (GFM) in the School of the Environment.
-If the student’s primary thesis supervisor does not hold a GFM in the School of the Environment, the School’s Director will either initiate the process of assigning a GFM to the primary supervisor, or review the composition of the thesis committee to ensure it has appropriate expertise.
+If the student's primary thesis supervisor does not hold a GFM in the School of the Environment, the School's Director will either initiate the process of assigning a GFM to the primary supervisor or review the composition of the thesis committee to ensure it has appropriate expertise.
 A copy of the final thesis must be submitted to the School of the Environment prior to graduation.

 • Additional courses may be required by the home department and/or by the supervisor or supervisory committee, depending on academic and/or career goals of the student, as well as departmental regulations.